stackitcloud/terraform-provider-stackit/docs/resources/routing_table_route.md

 page_title: "stackit_routing_table_route Resource - stackit"
 subcategory: ""
 description: |-
   Routing table route resource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
   ~> This resource is part of the routing-tables experiment and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_routing_table_route (Resource)

 Routing table route resource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ~> This resource is part of the routing-tables experiment and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.